Klodii/suckless/README.md

 - **st**: _simple terminal_, is the terminal used in this configuration, opened by pressing `super+return` or `super+backpspace`.
 To install it check the README file inside the `st` directory.
+  You might need to install the **font** used, more info below.
 - **dmenu**: it is a handy menu that can be used in multiple ways, in our configuration we use it to help the user search for given commands, to use it you have to press `super+p`.
 To install it check the README file inside the `dmenu` directory.
 - **slock**: it is used to lock the screen, to use it press `super+shift+q`.
 To install it check the README file inside the `slock` directory.
+  Make sure that the user name is written correctly in the configuration file otherwise it will not work.
 - **dunst**: is a notification deamon, that is not used directly by `dwm`, but it is set in the configuration settings `.xinitrc.sample`.
 To install it, run `sudo apt install dunst`